District Reading Plan

 Document how the district provides for progress monitoring of reading achievement and growth at the district level with decisions about intervention based on all available data to ensure grade-level proficiency in reading.

 Dorchester School District Two Implements Read 180, a researched-based comprehensive literacy approach grounded in the science of reading for grades 3-5.
 The district provides guidance on eligibility, placement, and routine progress monitoring of students.
 The program utilizes multiple universal screeners to appropriately place students within the program.
 The district uses instructional technology to collect real-time performance data to track and monitor reading growth, digitally diagnose learning needs to allow schools to plan and provide targeted differentiated literacy instruction to create a pathway for grade-level proficiency in reading.
 Progress monitoring and placement tools include NWEA MAP Growth, Code Placement Assessment, student application, independent reading, oral fluency reading assessments, Real Book formative and summative assessments.
 In our primary grades, where we know that intervention is crucial, we provide tier 2 and tier 3 early literacy interventions based on the science of reading.
-After assessing students with the Foundational Skills Survey, our primary teachers use the data to provide targeted small group interventions that are progress monitored using assessments such as AIMSweb, EasyCBM, 95Percent Group, and more.
+After assessing students with the Foundational Skills Survey, AIMSWeb Plus Early Literacy Benchmark, and the NWEA MAP Growth Reading, our primary teachers use the data to provide targeted small group interventions that are progress monitored using assessments such as AIMSweb, EasyCBM, 95Percent Group, and more.
+Additionally, the Office of Special Services progress monitors IEP progress and personalized learning using assessments available to all district students and includes access to specialized curriculum-based measures.
+As a district, we have renewed our focus on ensuring that schools have the tools and resources necessary to provide quality interventions at all levels for all pillars of literacy.
+We have obtained licenses for all schools to use the Panorama Education Program; a tool designed to track and analyze student data for the purpose of monitoring progress for interventions.
+The use of this tool will further ensure that we streamline our interventions and progress monitoring tools with the needs of the students, and to align with the goals and objectives of our MTSS initiative.
+In addition to ensuring grade-level proficiency in reading for all students, Dorchester School District Two has utilized all available data to determine the need for teacher training to target the growth of high-achieving students.
+With these systems and processes in place, we are furthering our work towards ensuring all students are reaching grade-level reading proficiency

 Section F